rockstor/rockstor-doc/clients.rst

       :scale: 65%
       :align: center

-   Connecting to a share can be done by clicking on it, and authenticating as a specific user who has permissions to access the share, or as a guest user.
+   Connecting to a Share can be done by clicking on it, and authenticating as a specific user who has permissions to access the Share, or as a guest user.

    .. image:: smb_linux_share.png
       :scale: 65%